 Applications for property licences in Salford are made through Salford City Council's online portal:

+Does my Salford rental property need a licence?
 If your property is within a designated selective licensing area, it requires a selective licence.
 HMOs with 5 or more occupants require a mandatory HMO licence.
 Smaller HMOs require an additional licence.

+What are the penalties for renting without a licence in Salford?
 Salford City Council has been one of the most active enforcement authorities in England.
 As of August 2025, the council had issued fines totalling £2.2 million in its crackdown on rogue landlords.
 Civil penalties can reach £30,000 per property, and tenants can apply for Rent Repayment Orders.

+How do I check if my Salford address is in a selective licensing area?
 Use the Tuxa property search tool or Salford City Council's online address checker.
 The council's Private Sector Housing team can confirm requirements for a specific address.

+How long does a Salford selective licence last?
 Salford City Council typically grants selective licences for five years.

 Last reviewed: March 2026.
 Source: Salford City Council housing licensing pages; Housing Act 2004.